Tacocat4642/AZChyper/README.md

 It will ignore everything that isn't a lowercase english letter (punctuation, uppercase, Japanese, etc.)

 There wasn't really any reason for me to push this.
-I just wanted the seratonin from uploading a project to github.
+I just wanted the serotonin from uploading a project to github.

 # Usage
 1. Download AZCypher.py